-For their show, La Banda, Univision turned to Team Telescope to power multiple phases of voting including a week of real-time voting on South Beach in Miami, Florida.
+La Banda, Univision’s boyband competition show, turned to Telescope to power multiple phases of voting including a week of real-time auditions in South Beach Miami.

 For two seasons, Univision ran a search for the next, great latin boy band.
 Telescope helped provide a multi-phased approach to let music enthusiasts assemble these bands.
 The first stage was a week of real time voting on South Beach in Miami, Florida.
 Telescope worked with Univision to build a custom application that let 500 lucky fans vote for one contestant at a time.
 A massive stage with a glass box where the judges sat was built on the beach and allowed contestants to strut their stuff and answer questions in hopes that the audience (for of teen girls) would vote "yes" to them into the glass box to audition for the judges.
 The audience had to give the contestant an overall 75% approval rating prior to them auditioning.
 Contestants that got the 75% approval rating, auditioned in front of the judges, and were given at least two yeses by the judges moved on to become a contestant on the main show.